tomtomH2o/solid-fastshell/README.md

 as said earlier this is my first time using both git and github so there's going to be many roadblocks in the form of my own incompetence so please please please be patient

-you can contact me SolidTax/Tommy at hazzardoustommy@gmail.com
+you can contact me SolidTax/Tommy at hazzardoustommy@gmail.com btw im in the process of switching between two github accounts rn